 Leaning on a stroller that acted as an aircraft carrier for a toddler unlikely to need to land anytime soon, a young woman lagged behind two brothers with identical little-boy bowl haircuts.
 I would have guessed their ages were two- and four-years-old.

-They had obviously been briefed on the basics of making Dandelion Wishes — the older boy yelled “There’s one!” and left the sidewalk to retrieve the “flower” that’s technically called a clock.
+They had obviously been briefed on the basic rules of making Dandelion Wishes -- the older boy yelled "There's one!" and left the sidewalk to retrieve the "flower" that's technically called a clock.
 He pinched it off carefully, low on the stem, and held it up like a lollipop for his mother to verify.

 "Yeah, that's a good one," she said.
 "Now, make a wish, and then blow on it, really hard."

-He hesitated, squinted up at her, and then looked back down at the magical tool in his hands, studying it with a serious expression.
-His brow folded in worry — he was either deep in the process of deciding on his wish, doubting the execution, or possibly considering that there might be a civilization of tiny entities on a mote of dust whose entire world depended on his actions in that moment.
+He hesitated, squinted up at her, and then looked back down at the magical tool in his hands, studying it with a scowl.
+His brow folded in worry -- he was either deep in the process of deciding on his wish, doubting the execution, or possibly considering that there might be a civilization of tiny entities on a mote of dust whose entire world depended on his actions in this moment.

 He began slowly walking back to join his mom on the sidewalk, like a tightrope walker carrying a candle.